inkstitch/inkstitch/collections/_fonts/en/monicha.md

 This font will be part of next Ink/Stitch version and is not yet available in Ink/Stitch v2.1.2.

+## Glyphs
+Monicha contains 195 glyphs :

+!#%@'(’)+,-
+./01234567
+89:;<=>?@A
+BCDEFGHIJK
+LMNOPQRSTU
+VWXYZabcde
+fghijklmno
+pqrstuvwxy
+z§«±»¿ÀÁÂÃ
+ÄÅÆÇÈÉÊËÌÍ
+ÎÏÑÒÓÔÕÖ×Ù
+ÚÛÜÝàáâãäå
+æçèéêëìíîï
+ñòóôõöùúûü
+ýÿŒœ⒜⒝⒞⒟⒠⒡
+⒢⒣⒤⒥⒦⒧⒨⒩⒪⒫
+⒬⒭⒮⒯⒰⒱⒲⒳⒴⒵
+ⒶⒹⒼⒽⒾⒿⓀⓁⓂⓃ
+ⓇⓉⓊⓎⓑⓓⓖⓗⓙⓚ
+ⓛⓞⓣⓨ

+## Dimensions

+At 100%, this font is approximatively  28 mm (1 inch) high.

+It can be scaled up to  150% (approx 42 mm, 1.5 inch) but can not be scaled down

+## Swashes

 MONICHA is our first font with alternative characters.

 For instance, these are different ways to write the firstname Sasha.

 ![monicha7](/assets/images/fonts/monicha7.jpg)

-In addition to the "usual" european  character set, Monicha contains 50 alternative swash lower case letters.
+In addition to the "usual" european  character set, Monicha contains 50 alternative swash lower case letters hiddenn in the last glyphs of the list

-## The parentheses
+### The parentheses

 The two usual parentheses ( and ) are binded to

 ![monica parentheses](/assets/images/fonts/monicaparentheses.png)

-## How to access the alternative letters.
+### How to access the alternative letters.

 You can't use directly the keyboard to access these alternative letters.

 Instead some unusual unicode character have been used to store them.
 You will have to copy/paste these codes from this file to the lettering dialog window.

-### Small swashes
+#### Small swashes

 All lower case letters have a small swash alternative  :
 ![Petite Echarpe](/assets/images/fonts/monichasmallswash.png)